Written by Terri Reddout

 Accommodating = They win/You lose (for now).
 When you are extremely cooperative and not very assertive you are using the accommodating approach.
 Basically, this mode of conflict management puts the needs of others before your own needs.
 It’s a form of appeasement.

 One dramatic example might be when Spock dies in Star Trek: Wrath of Khan.
 The conflict is the Enterprise needs to get warp speed in order to escape the Genesis Effect.
 Because time is of the essence, Spock accommodates and exposes himself to radiation in order to get the engines back on line and save the Enterprise.
 Kirk runs to the chamber to speak to his dying friend.
 Spock tells him not to grieve, because what he did was logical.
 “The needs of the many outweigh the needs of the few,” he says.
 Spock accommodated by putting his needs aside for the greater good.

 Now, you don’t have to die to accommodate.
 (As it turns out Spock wasn’t dead for that long anyway.)
 In fact, businesses often take an accommodating approach to conflict when a customer has a problem.

 He chose this short-term mode of conflict management in hopes I wouldn’t bad mouth the restaurant and in hopes I’ll come back again.
-(I will, but I won’t order the Cobb salad.)
+(I have, but I did NOT order the Cobb salad.)
 Now, if I kept showing up at his restaurant and complained about my food each time, the manager would eventually get wise and stop accommodating me.
 (He may even call the cops!)

 Collaborating = You win/I win.
 Aw, we save the best for last.
 Collaborating is both an extremely assertive and extremely cooperative.
 Both sides work toward an agreement that satisfies both parties concerns.